 Somerset Rural Youth Project was established in 1997.
 SRYP helps young people access training and employment opportunities, challenges the isolation of living in rural areas, provides individual support and advice on a range of issues and encourages participation in positive activities.

 Henty Machinery Field Days is Australia’s premier mixed farming event.
 Located in the heart of the nation’s food bowl in southern NSW, Henty Machinery Field Days is an agribusiness supermarket attracting more than 60,000 visitors each year.
 The not-for-profit event is farmer driven and run by a board of agriculturalists from southern NSW, supported by 80-plus members of the field days co-operative.

-The partnership will see Dreamfields Youth Performers Maidie Dawson and Lachlan Mitchell hosted by Somerest RYP, where they will be special guests at Somerset Youth Music Conference, UK National Folk Centre, and meet iconic Glastonbury Music Festival creator, Michael Eavis.
+The partnership allowed Dreamfields Youth Performers Maidie Dawson and Lachlan Mitchell to be hosted by Somerest RYP, where they were special guests at Somerset, and met iconic Glastonbury Music Festival creator, Michael Eavis.

 Dreamfields provides access to rural youth who are often from isolated towns of less than 100 people, providing an important showcase at Henty Machinery Field Days, as it has done over the last 3 years.

-With the support of SRYP, this exchange program will provide our rural youth with an international experience which will be memorable to participants and enhance their musical potential.
+With the support of SRYP and HMFD, this exchange program provides our rural youth with an international experience which is memorable to participants and enhances their musical potential.

-Donations to the Australian Cultural Fund will assist with flight costs, as SRYP are hosting Maidie and Lachlan with transfers and accommodation as well as costs associated with their experiences in the UK at the conference, National Folk Centre and Glastonbury Music Festival Management meeting.
-The Creative Exchange program requires $6,000 in assistance for 2017.
+Donations to the Australian Cultural Fund will assist with flight costs, as SRYP host with transfers and accommodation as well as costs associated with their experiences in the UK.
+This is also being facilitated in the new Canadian project, with in-kind support from the NAC covering support staff and their travel.

 All donations over $2 are tax deductible.
 Thank you for your support.